techwithakhilesh/docker-k8-practice/setup-monitoring.md

 # Intermediate

-## What does kube-prometheus-stack install?

-- Prometheus
-- Grafana
-- Alertmanager
-- Exporters

----

 ## Why use namespaces?
 Isolation and organization.

 ---

+## What is kube-prometheus-stack?
+Helm chart bundle for monitoring stack.

+---

 # Advanced

 ## How does Prometheus collect metrics?
-Using exporters and scraping targets.
+Using exporters and scraping endpoints.

 ---